bryanhunter/bryanhunter.github.io/_posts/2015-02-14-elxir-immutability.md

 ### Conclusion
 Identifier rebinding is not harmful in the same way that mutable variables are harmful.
 It's not going to jack up your parallel work.
 Rebinding does create a potential pitfall though, and it adds a diligence requirement (*always a bad thing*) when using pattern matching.

 This is an ugly wart on a beautiful language.
-Fortunately, there is a solution that is well proven, and it doesn't require Elixir to beak its v1.0 contracts.
+Fortunately, there is a solution that is well proven, and it doesn't require Elixir to break its v1.0 contracts.
 In Erlang, if you write a `case` in which a pattern will never match you get a warning
 {% highlight erlang %}
 Warning: this clause cannot match because a previous clause at line 11 always matches